towbi/towbi.github.io/_posts/2018-07-20-name-based-uuid-using-sha-256.md

 ---
 layout: post
-title: Type 5 UUIDs using SHA-256
+title: Name-based (hashing) UUIDs using SHA-256 in Java
 lang: en
-keywords: "UUID, type 5, name, namespace, namespaced, hash, SHA, SHA-256"
+keywords: "Java, UUID, 5, 3, name-based, name, namespace, namespaced, hash, hashing, SHA, SHA-256"
 ---

-RFC 4122 requires the use of MD5 oder SHA-1 to generate type 5 UUIDs, prefering SHA-1 when possible.
+RFC 4122 requires the use of MD5 oder SHA-1 to generate name-based UUIDs, prefering SHA-1 when possible.
 Since the standard has not been updated since more than a decade, more robust hash functions are not included in the standard.
 SHA-256 for example has a better resistance against preimage and collision attacks than SHA-1 and should retain these properties even after truncation.
-For that reason I developed the following class using SHA-256 to create the message digest needed when creating the type 5 UUID.
+For that reason I developed the following class using SHA-256 to create the message digest, instead of MD5 or SHA-1.

 {% highlight java %}
 import java.security.MessageDigest;